Damp Proofing and Rising Damp

 What should I do if I have damp problems?

-If you are experiencing damp problems within your home then you should speak to our technical team at Twistfix and we can put you in contact with a registered contractor who will be able to properly identify this for you on your behalf and then choose the best solution in order to treat and eradicate the damp completely.
+If you are experiencing damp problems within your home then you should speak to our technical team at Twistfix and we can help you find experienced contractors who will be able to properly identify issues, and then choose the best solution in order to treat and eradicate the damp completely.

 For more information then please contact us on 0845 1236007 or email email@example.com.